 OCC generates interest from margin, clearing fund, and OCC working cash deposits held in various commercial banks or margin cash deposits at the Federal Reserve Bank.
 Interest earned on clearing fund deposits held at the Federal Reserve Bank is passed through to the clearing members on a proportional basis.
-Interest income retained by OCC totaled \$62.4 million, \$35.4 million, and \$0 for the years ended December 31, 2023, 2022, and 2021, respectively, and is recorded within Interest income under Non-Operating Income (Expense) in the Statements of Income and Comprehensive Income.
+Interest income retained by OCC totaled \$68.6 million, \$62.4 million, and \$35.4 million for the years ended December 31, 2024, 2023, and 2022, and is recorded within Interest income under Non-Operating Income (Expense) in the Statements of Income and Comprehensive Income.